 As a mum who is fanatic about food, I am always thinking of ways to ensure my boys are getting everything they need from their diet whilst making it fun and enjoyable.
-In fact, here is my son Luca making some great fruit collages today which he is excited to be serving us all for pudding later this evening:
+In fact, here is my son Luca making some great fruit collages today which he is excited to be serving us later this evening:

 One thing I am often asked is whether there are any specific nutritional guidelines for children that parents should be following.
 As most guidelines are actually proportionate to body-weight, the answer is no. In fact, we should spend less time thinking about which particular macro-nutrients or how many calories we are providing our children with and should instead focus much more on the environment that we create and the language we use when it comes to food and eating.
 In order to encourage nutritionally literate young adults, we need to make food fun!
 We need to avoid demonising any foods and make a variety of fresh, whole foods available to them.

 It is important that we encourage healthy behaviours and allow children to experiment and listen to their own hunger and fullness signals.
 This is not always easy if you were brought up in a household where you could not leave the table until your plate was clean as I was!
 But the truth is that children will naturally eat until they are full and/or when they want to if they are provided with a good variety of nutritious foods and nothing is overly restricted.
 As with anything, balance is the key and if we allow our children to become more intuitive eaters then we will avoid them experiencing psychological issues that can lead to disordered eating in later life.

 So, how do we go about this?

 Well, we all know how important it is to make sure our children are eating plenty of fruit and vegetables so here are my top tips to get children wanting to eat well!
 Empowering them to make choices themselves rather than inflicting it upon them not only makes our lives easier, it will instil the habits necessary to avoid a poor relationship with food either in childhood or later life.